Fenway Health Insemination Program

 Enrollment visits and preconception counseling visits are scheduled through our program coordinator after you attend orientation.
 Insemination appointments are scheduled through our program coordinator after you receive medical clearance.
 Please email [email protected] to schedule these appointments.

-– When day 1 of your cycle is (first day of bright red bleeding)
+• When day 1 of your cycle is (the first day of bright red bleeding)

-– What cycle day your OPK turns positive
+• What cycle day your urine OPK turns positive

 Observe a definite negative test before the kit turns positive.
-When in your insemination cycle, test twice a day, once in the morning and once in the evening.
-Once your kit has turned positive, stop testing.
-Test with an OPK for 3 cycles before your enrollment visits.
+During your insemination cycles, we ask you to test twice a day – once in the morning and once in the evening.
+Once your kit turns positive, you can stop testing.

 Cervical Mucus Changes (optional):